What Is Conjunctivitis?

 Over time, trachoma can lead to opacification (clouding) of the cornea and vision loss.
-Trachoma is treated by corneal specialists and involves systemic (often azithromycin, doxycycline, or erythromycin) and topical antibiotics, surgery to correct the lid position or trichiasis, and when necessary, corneal surgery.
+Trachoma is treated by corneal specialists and active infection involves systemic (often azithromycin, doxycycline, or erythromycin) and topical antibiotics.
+The long term consequences of this condition to the eyelids are treated with surgery to correct the lid position or trichiasis.

 Allergic conjunctivitis can be treated by avoiding known triggers, and by topical drops that either stabilize the mast cells responsible for the inflammation (lodoxamide, cromoglycate, and others), act as antihistamines (levocabastine, emadastine, and others), or both (olopatadine, ketotifen, and others).

 In severe cases, steroids may be required.
 Cyclosporin, an anti-inflammatory drop, may also be used.
 Oral antihistamine and anti-allergy medications may also be helpful.
 Artificial tears can help remove allergen particles from the ocular surface and sooth the eye.

 There are two additional types of allergic conjunctivitis that are less common than typical allergic conjunctivitis: atopic keratoconjunctivitis and vernal conjunctivitis: